-We assess the impairment of long-lived assets, which consists primarily of long-lived intangible assets, right-of-use assets, and machinery and equipment, whenever events or changes in circumstances indicate that such assets might be impaired and the carrying value may not be recoverable.
+We assess the impairment of long-lived assets, which consists primarily of right-of-use assets, machinery and equipment, and finite-lived intangible assets, whenever events or changes in circumstances indicate that such assets might be impaired and the carrying value may not be recoverable.
 When such events or changes in circumstances are present, we estimate the future cash flows expected to result from the use of the asset (or asset group) and its eventual disposition.
 If the sum of the expected undiscounted future cash flows is less than the carrying amount, we recognize an impairment based on the fair value of such assets.
-During the three months ended March 31, 2024, we recognized an impairment loss on held for sale assets of \$169,000 million.
+During the six months ended June 30, 2024, we recognized an impairment loss on held for sale assets of \$169,000 million.
+We have recorded no such impairments during 2025.
 For additional information, refer to Note 2, "Assets Held for Sale," to our consolidated financial statements included elsewhere in this Report.